OFS/linux-dfl/Documentation/fpga/fpga-sec-mgr.rst

 and collect status on the update.

-In addition to managing secure updates of the FPGA and BMC images, the FPGA Security Manager update process may also used to program root entry hashes and cancellation keys for the FPGA static region, the FPGA partial reconfiguration region, and the BMC.
+In addition to managing secure updates of the FPGA and BMC images, the FPGA Security Manager update process may also be used to program root entry hashes and cancellation keys for the FPGA static region, the FPGA partial reconfiguration region, and the BMC.